 How to Schedule an Eye Examination: English

 Collect eye examination results to help ensure treatment plans are implemented at school and share treatment plans with teachers who may need to make classrooms accommodations.

 Template for Collecting Eye Examination Results: English 2nd page

 Template for Collecting Eye Examination Results: Spanish 2nd page

 10. Effective Communication with the Medical Home

-Keep the medical home informed by sending a copy of eye exam results to the child’s primary care provider.
+Keep the medical home informed by sending a copy of eye examination results to the child’s primary care provider.

 11. Adherence to Treatment

-Information for parents about their role as part of the eye care health team.
+Information to share with parents/caregivers about their role as part of the eye care health team:

 Eye Patch Choices